-- Remember that Dongchuan is on a plateau, so even if the temperature is comfortable the UV rays are quite strong.
+- Remember that Dongchuan is on a plateau, so the UV rays are quite strong even if the temperature is comfortable.
 Bring your sunscreen.

-- Get a VPN BEFORE you land in China if you want to use Google, Gmail, Facebook, and all other censored website.
-Here some of the reasons to always use a VPN while traveling.
+- Get a VPN BEFORE you land in China if you want to use Google, Gmail, Facebook, and all other censored websites.
+Here are some of the reasons to always use a VPN while traveling.
 I use this VPN, one of the few that still works in China.

-- It can be quite cold in the morning but very warm in the afternoon, so bring a jacket but also a t-shirt.
+- It can be cold in the morning but hot in the afternoon, so bring a jacket and a T-shirt.

-- Language is a barrier in China and especially in places like Dongchuan where most of the people don’t even speak mandarin but only some local dialect.
+- Language is a barrier in China, especially in places like Dongchuan, where most people don’t speak Mandarin but only some local dialects.

-- Here’s my travel guide to China and here my Yunnan travel guide.
+- Here’s my travel guide to China and my Yunnan travel guide.